resolve109/study-aws-sa/aws-study-guide.md

   - Can automate the entire backup workflow with far fewer manual steps than alternative approaches
   - Ideal for long-term data retention requirements (e.g., 7 years) for compliance purposes
   - More operationally efficient than custom scripts or manual backup processes for DynamoDB and other services
+  - The most operationally efficient solution for maintaining long-term data retention such as DynamoDB tables that must be kept for 7+ years

 ## Container and Kubernetes Services